ksu-is/NBA_Stats_Value_Analysis/README.md

-# NBA_Stats_Analysis
+# NBA_Stats_Analysis 🏀
 Developed by Salman Khalid, Forked from NBA_Stats

-# NBA Statistics Presenter 🏀

- This program is designed to gather and present up-to-date statistics from the NBA.
-The casual fans, down to the most diehard NBA fans, can use this program to learn more about basketball or their favorite players.
-Users can enter a player’s name and be presented with the associated statistics for each season.
-Beyond the typical stats of points, rebounds, and assists, users can observe additional statistics such as minutes per game, field goal percentage, and true shooting percentage.
+This program is designed to collect and display detailed NBA player statistics using real-time data from the NBA API and salary information from Basketball Reference.
+From casual basketball viewers to dedicated NBA fans, users can explore player performance on a deeper level by searching for any NBA player and viewing season-by-season statistics.
+In addition to traditional stats like points, rebounds, and assists, the program also highlights advanced metrics such as true shooting percentage, minutes per game, and a custom efficiency metric called Value per Dollar (VD), which measures player performance relative to salary.
 ## Prerequisites
 ```
 Python 3.x